Cocaine Distribution Attorney in Hackensack, NJ

 Note that these penalties can also increase if you are charged with distribution in a school zone or public park in New Jersey.
 Extenuating circumstances such as these could land you in prison for a mandatory 25 years with no possibility of early parole.

-New Jersey’s Tough Stance Against Drug Traffickers Requires an Aggressive Defense Against Cocaine Possession Charges in Englewood, NJ
+New Jersey’s Tough Stance Against Drug Traffickers Requires an Aggressive Defense Against Cocaine Possession Charges in Hackensack, NJ

 As one of the toughest states against drug traffickers, a person convicted of cocaine distribution can potentially face a 25-year mandatory minimum prison sentence with no option for early parole.
 If convicted of distributing cocaine to a minor or pregnant woman, the penalty is doubled.
 If convicted of cocaine distribution on or within 500 feet of a school, public housing, drug treatment facility, methadone clinic, or homeless shelter, additional penalties will also apply.